fireonehero/GUIChatApp/README.md

   -`PyQt5`

 You can install PyQt5 using pip:
+## Installation
-## Installation1.
-Clone the repository:
+1. Clone the repository:

     ```
     git clone https://github.com/your-username/chat-app-gui.git